docksal/docksal/docs/tools/redis.md

 # Using Redis

 Docksal does not have any self maintained images as there are other integrations that are available at this time.
-There are two different ways to accomplish this.
+There are multiple different ways to accomplish this.

 ## Custom Redis Config File

-This can be done by adding a line to reference the custom config file (`.docksal/etc/redis/redis.conf`).
-This will be added within the `docksal.yml` file.
+This can be done by adding a line to reference the custom config file (`.docksal/etc/redis/redis.conf`) in the `docksal.yml` file.
 The following is an example.

 ```yml
 version: "2.1"